voutcn/megahit/README.md

 % python ./megahit [options] --cpu-only -m <memory_to_use> -l <max_read_len> {-r <reads.fa> | --input_cmd <command>}
 ```

-Use GPU-accelerated version of MEGAHIT, with an CUDA-enabled GPU and NVCC version 5.5 or higher.
+Use GPU-accelerated version of MEGAHIT, with a CUDA-enabled GPU and NVCC version 5.5 or higher.

 ```
 % make use_gpu=1